 For lockpicking in particular, I do not advise you to use a trainer.
 It is costly and there are better skills to waste your money on considering how lockpicking is pretty useless.
 Nonetheless, I will provide trainer information in case you decide not to heed my advice.

-Train lockpicking with Vex up to Level 90
+Train Lockpicking With Vex up to Level 90

 Vex is in the Flagon, just like everyone else mentioned in this article.
 You cannot get a lockpick trainer as a follower, so this is going to cost you quite a bit of coin.

-Conclusion on training lockpicking
+Conclusion on Training Lockpicking

 If you discover other methods to train smithing, please feel free to comment below.
-I may have chosen to exclude certain tactics to train smithing (e.g. skill books), because those methods require a lot of research or are more convoluted than this simple tutorial.
-I may choose to update this article with more advise in the future.
+I may have chosen to exclude certain tactics to train smithing (e.g., skill books), because those methods require a lot of research or are more convoluted than this simple tutorial.
+I may choose to update this article with more advice in the future.
 In the meantime, please consider following some of my other Skyrim tutorials!

 - Skyrim: Advice and Tips for New and Returning Players